 The Group is prudent about the level of tax risks deemed to be acceptable, is committed to paying an appropriate amount of tax at the appropriate time with a view to minimising interest charges.

 The Group has a central tax team which collaborates with the business units within the Stemcor Group and is actively involved in any material corporate transactions which may have a tax impact, providing advice and guidance to maintain compliance.
 The Group ensures that it’s tax team is appropriately qualified with sufficient understanding of the business to provide support, and to draw conclusions on the facts and risks involved.
 The Group’s central tax function, and local Financial Controllers, are supported by external third-party tax advisors, whose services are called on in a variety of areas.
 All tax advisors to the Group and its business units are high-quality, professional, and well renowned advisory companies.

 The SGHL Group aims to be transparent and open in its dealings and correspondence with all international tax authorities which have jurisdiction over relevant parts of the Group’s corporate affairs.
 HMRC is the primary tax authority with which the Group has dealing and it is our policy to take a collaborative approach when discussing tax compliance, risks, events, and interpretations of the law, with HMRC.
 The Group keeps HMRC informed of all relevant significant business transactions and seek clearances on material and/or significant judgements, as appropriate.

-The SGHL Group regards the publication of this tax strategy as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the group tax strategy in the current financial year.
+The SGHL Group regards the publication of this tax strategy as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the group tax strategy for the financial year ending 31 December 2019.